-- Separate power leads from interconnecting signal wires. - Twist and/or shield noisy wires and data bus connections - Fit an optical fibre data bus where possible - Use screened (i.e. coaxial) cables for audio and radio frequency signals - Keep ground leads as short as possible. - Break interference ground loops by incorporating isolation transformers, differential amplifiers, balanced circuits. - Filter noisy output leads. - Physically relocate receivers and sensitive equipment away from interference source.

-- 3. Increasing susceptibility thresholds - Limit bandwidth to only that which is strictly necessary - Limit gain and sensitivity to only that which is strictly necessary - Ensure that enclosures are grounded and that internal screens are fitted - Fit components that are inherently less susceptible to the effect of stray radiated fields
+- Twist and/or shield noisy wires and data bus connections. - Fit an optical fibre data bus where possible. - Use screened (i.e. coaxial) cables for audio and radio frequency signals. - Keep ground leads as short as possible. - Break interference ground loops by incorporating isolation transformers, differential amplifiers and balanced circuits. - Filter noisy output leads. - Physically relocate receivers and sensitive equipment away from interference source. - 3.
+Increasing susceptibility thresholds. - Limit bandwidth to only that which is strictly necessary. - Limit gain and sensitivity to only that which is strictly necessary. - Ensure that enclosures are grounded and that internal screens are fitted. - Fit components that are inherently less susceptible to the effect of stray radiated fields.